Subject: Gnocchi, starting with leftover mashed potatoes?

 > Gnocchi would work fine; I've made them.
 No recipe, just played it by ear.

-What about assorted pies like shepherds or cottage or even fish pie all of
+What about assorted pies like shepherds or cottage or even fish pie all of which have a crust of mashed potato

-From: Vilco <a[at]b.invalid>
+From: Vilco (a at b.invalid)

 Date: Tue, 29 Nov 2005 08:46:19 GMT